-These EXTRA tips are for the many people who want to know how to grow broccoli without it bolting to flower, or producing miniscle 'buttons' instead of decent heads... and more....
+These EXTRA tips are for the many people who want to know how to grow broccoli without it bolting to flower, or producing minuscule 'buttons' instead of decent heads... and more....

 Don't leave it too late to transplant seedlings.
-This is especially true if when you transplant them, the cold weather sets in.
-They need to get well established first, otherwise they are likely to bolt to seed or sit and sulk and bolt later.
+This is especially true if when you transplant them, the really cold weather sets in.
+They need to get well established first, otherwise they may just sit and sulk and bolt to seed later.

 The number one answer to the perennial question of "Help, I want to know how to grow broccoli without it going to flower too soon?" is do NOT STRESS the plants.

 Transplant carefully, keeping as much soil on the roots as possible and the hole deep enough, and plenty of water, and not during the heat of the midday or afternoon sun.

 If you don't sow your own broccoli seeds, but buy seedlings, make sure they are not past their prime.
 Leggy, pale, withered or overgrown broccoli seedlings will never recover, even if you coddle them like mad.
 Never!

 They will bolt to flower then seed because they have been STRESSED, and stressed plants then think they had better quickly reproduce, before they keel over and die.

 Here's how to grow broccoli, and grow it, and grow it...
 Once you've sliced off the first top head as explained in harvesting in the main page of growing broccoli, then new side shoots will grow from the leaf axils — lots of eager, tender babies.

 If you want less babies, but larger ones, when you slice off the top main head, cutting well down the stem, leaving fewer leaf nodes.